holderlb/deep-histology/README.md

 Tool that tiles a tissue image and uses a pre-trained deep learning model to classify the tiles.
 See `DTP` directory.

+## Tiling

+Tool that generates training tiles from images annotated using QuPath.
+See `Tiling` directory.